Blog | Tree Care

 Evergreens tend to have a shallow root system.
 Trees with a poor root system or a lean will uproot in wet conditions.
 One species that especially has this problem is the Leyland Cypress.
 Wind and a poor root system are a deadly combination for this type of tree.
 That was made abundantly clear by Hurricane Isabel in 2003.Evergreens can also be affected by winter burn.
 This is the browning or scorching of leaf tips on evergreen foliage in the late winter or early spring.
 This is attributed to the desiccation or loss of water through leaf transpiration or wind.
 It then dries out because it lacks moisture.
 Vigorous or healthy evergreens will re-sprout growth during the spring.
 It’s important not to prune off the affected areas until it has had time to bounce back.
 Evergreens could also be affected by snow removal and the salt used on roads.
 Evergreen ground-covers could also be affected by snow being piled up or the application of salt.
 Sometimes when snow is on the ground it is hard to tell what’s snow or what’s concrete.
 Salt could be applied by mistake to a ground-cover.
 The run-off of that salt and snow can also affect an evergreen if it settles along the base.

 Here are some ways to prevent some winter damage to trees and shrubs:

 It is important to know that when dealing with something as unpredictable as trees and weather, definitive answers cannot be given.
 Throughout the years, Arborists have gained experience from prior snowstorms.
 We understand what trees and defects could be affected by a heavy winter.
-GV Tree and Landscaping is eager to help you with determining problematic trees and potential issues.
+GV is eager to help you with determining problematic trees and potential issues.
 Contact us for a free estimate if you have any concerns with landscaping or trees on your property.